-The annual faculty review process is viewed as an opportunity for the faculty member to update and clarify his/her academic career objectives, and data collected as part of the annual review should become part of the member’s cumulative academic record that will be used in the promotion and tenure process.
+The annual faculty review process is viewed as an opportunity for the faculty member to update and clarify their academic career objectives, and data collected as part of the annual review should become part of the member’s cumulative academic record that will be used in the promotion and tenure process.
 Faculty Annual Reports include a completed annual report form along with an updated curriculum vitae and all course syllabi.
 Evidence appropriate to inform the annual evaluation is from the

+Guidance for submission of evidence relevant to the evaluation of teaching is available at the KU Center for Teaching Excellence.
 Faculty members do not need to submit the results of Student Surveys of Teaching.

 Annual Report Evaluation

 Teaching shall be evaluated in regard to the indices of teaching competence identified in Appendix B: Criteria and Procedures for Tenure, Promotion and Reappointment.
-In addition, the Chair shall endeavor to assess the degree of alignment between departmentally identified learning outcomes and NAAB curricular requirements and the evidence of teaching submitted by the faculty member as well as consider the results of Student Surveys of Teaching distributed to the department.
+In addition, the Chair shall endeavor to assess the degree of alignment between departmentally identified learning outcomes NAAB and CIDA curricular requirements and the evidence of teaching submitted by the faculty member as well as consider the results of Student Surveys of Teaching distributed to the department.
 The Chair may consider mediating variables such as teaching overloads, status of first-time course offerings, alignment of teaching load to faculty expertise and the like in the assessment of teaching.

 The Chair shall evaluate scholarship/creative/professional work in regard to the indices of competence identified in Appendix B: Criteria and Procedures for Tenure, Promotion and Reappointment.
 Of particular value is scholarship/creative/professional work that adds to the body of knowledge in the field, work that is disseminated in externally reviewed venues and those that bring recognition to the School and University.